chromium/chromium/docs/webui_build_configuration.md

 grd_prefix: The prefix to use for the grd resource IDs.
 Resources will be named
             with the following pattern: IDR_GRD_PREFIX_INPUT_FILE_PATH
 out_grd: The output grd file to write.
 Must end with either '.grd' or '.grdp'.
+resource_path_prefix: Optional prefix to add to every path in input_files (after
+                      the path has been processed by |resource_path_rewrites|).
+                      Must not end in a `/` as it will automatically be added when joining to each path.
 resource_path_rewrites: Paths to rewrite.
 In general, the path in input_files,
                         or the path listed in a manifest, will be used as the resource path, i.e. "foo/bar.js" will have that path